 There are some phenomenal business class products to Asia, many of which are on par (or better) than what you’ll find on transatlantic routes.
 All the flexible-points currencies are great here, particularly Amex Membership Rewards.

 Asia First Class

 If you have a dream destination, I’d recommend looking at the tips and tutorials section of this blog, or at the very least the Wikipedia page of the airport, and knowing what airlines fly there.
-It’s always a bit painful when someone contacts my award booking service looking to fly to Tahiti, and they only have United miles, for example.
+It’s always a bit painful when someone contacts our award booking service looking to fly to Tahiti, and they only have United miles, for example.

 So what makes it possible to fly to all these destinations, and why did I choose the programs I did?
 I mean, Alaska Airlines is probably not an option you’d think of for flights to South Africa.

 The answer has to do not just with the individual airlines themselves, but with the way airlines partner with each other.